 Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (“the Department”) has conducted an administrative review of the antidumping duty order on xanthan gum from the People's Republic of China (“PRC”).
-For these final results, we have treated Neimenggu Fufeng Biotechnologies Co., Ltd. (a.k.a.
-Inner Mongolia Fufeng Biotechnologies Co., Ltd.)/Shandong Fufeng Fermentation Co., Ltd./Xinjiang Fufeng Biotechnologies Co., Ltd. (collectively, “Fufeng”), Deosen Biochemical Ltd./Deosen Biochemical (Ordos) Ltd. (collectively, “Deosen”), and A.H.A.
+The Department of Commerce (“the Department”) is conducting an administrative review of the antidumping duty order on xanthan gum from the People's Republic of China (“PRC”).
+For these final results, we have treated Neimenggu Fufeng Biotechnologies Co., Ltd. (aka Inner Mongolia Fufeng Biotechnologies Co., Ltd.)/Shandong Fufeng Fermentation Co., Ltd./Xinjiang Fufeng Biotechnologies Co., Ltd. (collectively, “Fufeng”), Deosen Biochemical Ltd./Deosen Biochemical (Ordos) Ltd. (collectively, “Deosen”), and A.H.A.
 International Co., Ltd. (“AHA”) as mandatory respondents.
-The period of review (“POR”) is July 01, 2014, through June 30, 2015.
-The Department published its Preliminary Results of review on August 15, 2016.
-We gave interested parties an opportunity to comment on the Preliminary Results, and based upon our analysis of the comments received, we have not made any changes to the dumping margin calculations for these final results of review.
+The period of review (“POR”) is July 19, 2013, through June 30, 2014.
+The Department published its Preliminary Results on August 7, 2015 and issued post-preliminary results on August 5, 2016.
+We gave interested parties an opportunity to comment on the Preliminary Results and post-preliminary results, and based upon our analysis of the comments received, we made certain changes to the dumping margin calculations for these final results of review.